plkmo/NLP_Toolkit/README.md

 cd NLP_Toolkit
 pip install .

-pip uninstall nlptoolkit # to uninstall if required since this repo is still currently in active development
+\# to uninstall if required to re-install after updates since this repo is still currently in active development pip uninstall nlptoolkit
 ```
 Alternatively, you can just use it as a non-packaged repo after git clone.